Programs Offered: Major, Minor

 - Paid student internship at Willamette’s Hallie Ford Museum of Art

-- A student-run Archaeology Club
+- Two student-run clubs, Archaeology Club and Classics Club